 The hotel also has a gym, a 15-metre heated indoor swimming pool and the Jiva Grande Spa which offers Indian inspired wellness treatments and experiences.
 I didn’t get to try these out on this trip, due to lack of time. but I’m already looking forward to my next visit.

 Somehow I left my husband’s jersey behind at the hotel when leaving.
 I only realised this late at night long after I had checked out of the hotel.
 I had no time to collect it, as I had to be at the Blue Train station early the next morning.
 I took a chance and emailed the hotel asking them to deliver it to the station the following morning.
 I had just arrived there when the hotel’s shuttle service delivered it with perfect timing.
 Five-star service combined with five-star accommodation.
-It is no surprise then that The Taj Cape Town has just won the award for the top 5-star hotel in South Africa in the 2016 Lilizela Awards.
+It is no surprise then that The Taj Cape Town won the award for the top 5-star hotel in South Africa in the 2016 Lilizela Awards.

 Disclosure Level: 7